 Organizations that have handled mergers the best have been “very deliberate and intentional about the cultural attributes they want to value” post-merger, Deloitte's Hatfield says.

-Leading a Healthy and Inclusive Workplace Culture
+Leading AT&T's Healthy and Inclusive Workplace Culture

 Hatfield says workers have more agency and power than ever, and this calls for a different type of leadership.
 “Leaders need to be more authentic and empathic to generate the culture they're looking for.
 And they need to think about their workforce in terms of not just their productivity, but their performance as humans,” he says.